andreyvdl/libCAssert/README.md

 > "Because you are too dumb to use assert." - Andrey 2024

-Did you know that C has a macro function that execute a test for you?
+Did you know that C has a macro function that checks a test for you?
 Of course not!
 If you know it you could be using it instead of downloading other test libraries.

 ## Dependencies